stefanuebe/vaadin-fullcalendar/README.md

 calendar.getElement().getStyle().set("flex-grow", "1");
 ```

-### Modify FCs appearance by using css variables
+### Modify FCs appearance by using css variables (deprecated with 4.x)
 1. Copy the styles.css from the GitHub demo or create your own css file and place it in your
  applications frontend folder (e. g. frontend/styles/my-custom-full-calendar-styles.css)

 An example file can be found from here:
 https://github.com/stefanuebe/vaadin_fullcalendar/blob/master/demo/frontend/styles.css

-(Please be aware, that these custom properties are generated from the original styles.
+Please be aware, that these custom properties are generated from the original styles.
 Since some dom elements
 have classes, which are not used in the css files, there are no generated custom attributes for these class
 combinations.
-In that case you'll have to subclass the Polymer class.)
+In that case you'll have to subclass the Polymer class.
+Also with version 4.x the css properties will not be maintained any longer.

 2. Modify the styles as needed.